 After exiting the saturator, the saturated high-pressure airstream is reduced to chamber pressure through the expansion valve.
-The Expansion Valve (V2) is a 1/4 turn ball valve actuated by a gear reduced intelligent hybrid stepper motor and allows the saturated high-pressure airstream to be reduced to chamber pressure by varying the orifice of the expansion valve from nearly closed to fully open depending upon the required saturator pressure and mass flow rate.
-Since the expansion process causes cooling, this valve is heated and thermally insulated to maintain the valve body above the dew point of the air stream while providing for a more isothermal expansion.
+The Expansion Valve (V2) is a 1/4-turn ball valve actuated by an intelligent hybrid stepper motor that controls the pressure within the saturator by varying the orifice from nearly closed to fully open depending upon the required saturation pressure and mass flow rate.
+Since the expansion of the high-pressure airstream from the saturator to chamber pressure causes cooling, this valve is heated and thermally insulated to maintain the valve body above the dew point of the air stream while providing for a more isothermal expansion.